Ishan-seth/jira-demo-ingress-httpd-tls/README.md

-# jira-demo
+# jira-demo-ingress-httpd-tls

-A demo JIRA deployment to Azure AKS including nginx ingress controller (for https/tls) and apache web server which improves the performance of the application.
+A demo JIRA deployment to Azure AKS including nginx ingress controller (for https/tls) and apache httpd web server (which improves the performance of the application).

 - NGINX Ingress
 - Apache httpd web server